kjirou/parry/README.md

 npm install parry
 ```

-In the case of a browser, you can use through the [browserify](https://github.com/substack/node-browserify).
+Or, you can use in browser through the [browserify](https://github.com/substack/node-browserify).